 Sidewinders and Horned Vipers are incredibly convergent, except sidewinders possess heat-sensitive pit organs that enable them to sense their prey; Horned Vipers do not.
 Horned Vipers are also sans rattle, as rattlesnakes only inhabit North, Central, and South America.

 In the Americas, three subspecies are recognized based on their location: Mojave, Sonoran, and Colorado desert sidewinders.
-As the name implies, these snakes are distinguishable by their supraorbital horns and unique method of locomotion, referred to as “sidewinding”, which leaves distinctive j-shaped tracks in loose sand (as evidenced in this video).
-Sidewinders are capable of other, more traditional forms of snake movement, but only rarely use them.
+As the name implies, these snakes are distinguishable by their supraorbital horns and unique method of locomotion, referred to as “sidewinding”, which leaves interesting j-shaped tracks in loose sand (as evidenced in this video).
+Sidewinders are capable of other, more traditional forms of snake movement as well.

 While sidewinding, only two points of the snake’s body are in contact with the earth at any given time, allowing them to move quickly without overheating.
 Sidewinders can reach top speeds of 18 miles per hour (roughly 29 kilometers per hour).

 Adult Sidewinders can reach a length of 19 to 31 inches (50-80 cm), although they are often no longer than 24 inches.
 The females are larger than the males, which is unusual for pit vipers.
 Each snake will typically have 21 rows of keeled dorsal scales throughout their midbody region.
 Females have up to 144 ventral scales while males have 141 or less.
 Their trademark “horns” which consist of raised scales above the eyes, are believed to be an adaptation that provides visual shade and helps prevent sand from getting in their eyes.